sylvaticus/juliatutorial/language-core/11-developing-julia-packages.md

 ```

 This should have produced a static build of the documentation on `[USER_HOME_FOLDER]/.julia/dev/MyAwesomePackage/docs/build`.
-We finally "solve" the warning above and take care of documentation's deployment, whose step is documented in detail [here](https://juliadocs.github.io/Documenter.jl/stable/man/hosting/).
+We finally "solve" the warning above and take care of documentation's deployment, whose steps are documented in detail [here](https://juliadocs.github.io/Documenter.jl/stable/man/hosting/).

 ```
 (@v1.x) pkg> activate
 julia> using DocumenterTools
 julia> using MyAwesomePackage
-julia> DocumenterTools.genkeys(user="YourUsername", repo="git@github.com:YourUsername/MyAwesomePackage.jl.git")
+julia> DocumenterTools.genkeys(user="YourUsername",
+       repo="git@github.com:YourUsername/MyAwesomePackage.jl.git")
 ```

-Now copy the first key (the public part starting with "ssh-rsa") to https://github.com/YOUR_USERNAME/MyAwesomePackage.jl/settings/keys -> "Add deploy key" -> key using "documenter" as title of the key and allowing write access to the key.
+Now copy the first key (the public part starting with "ssh-rsa") to https://github.com/YOUR_USERNAME/MyAwesomePackage.jl/settings/keys -> "Add deploy key" using "documenter" as title of the key and allowing write access to the key.

 Finally (almost) in https://github.com/YOUR_USERNAME/MyAwesomePackage.jl/settings/secrets/actions add a new repository secret with "DOCUMENTER_KEY" as secret name and the second, long key from the output of the command above as its value.